What is a Scope of Accreditation?

 Testing Labs vs Calibration Labs

 In general, most testing laboratory scopes of accreditation do not include statements or estimates of measurement uncertainty; making it challenging for customers to compare the capability and quality of testing laboratories.
-In this industry, the scope of accreditation should allow customers to confidently find and select a laboratory that will meet their requirements, and provide reassurance, and that is why working with a laboratory that is accredited to ISO/IEC 17025 is ideal.
+In this industry, the scope of accreditation should allow customers to confidently find and select a laboratory that will meet their requirements and provide reassurance.
+That is why working with a laboratory that is accredited to ISO/IEC 17025 is ideal.

 Below, you will find testing and calibration labs and their parameters.
 Please expand each tab for more information.